tungneedsomeluck/spark-milvus/README.md

 ### Run the Test Demo

 To execute the test demo, specify the paths to the JAR files generated in the previous steps.
 Replace `/xxx/` with the actual paths on your machine.

+**Note:** If you prefer to use online dependencies instead of building locally, you can download the pre-built assembly JAR from the [GitHub Releases page](https://github.com/zilliztech/milvus-spark-connector/releases).

 ```bash
 spark-submit-wrapper --jars /xxx/spark-connector-assembly-0.1.0-SNAPSHOT.jar --class "example.FloatInsertDemo" /xxx/milvus-spark-connector-example_2.13-0.1.0-SNAPSHOT.jar